-As children, our brains are like sponges, absorbing as much information as we can.
-The messages we get eventually turn into self-statements.
-Our beliefs, attitudes and thoughts become ingrained and become part of us that aren’t always accurate, but are accepted by us as true facts, because of what we have come to know.
+There are many facets to self-esteem.
+Children’s brains are like sponges, absorbing as much information as they can.
+The messages they get eventually turn into self statements.
+Their beliefs, attitudes and thoughts become ingrained, and turn into a part of them that isn’t always accurate, but is accepted as true facts.

 Accept a compliment

 It is hard to accept a compliment when you’ve never been paid one.
 Compliments must be felt: they’re not simply words.
 Instead of dismissing a compliment outright from someone, accept and acknowledge to yourself the fact that they wanted to pay you the compliment.

 This is a common problem for a lot of people.
 But try to avoid pulling yourself down by saying things like you’re ‘stupid’, ‘lazy’, ‘can’t’, ‘should’ and ‘never’, and instead introduce words that renew your confidence, like ‘I can’, ‘I shall’, and ‘I will’.

 Change your inner voice and embrace yourself unconditionally by facilitating a more compassionate attitude towards yourself.
 Take away thoughts like, ‘I’ll like myself better when’ and replace it with thoughts like, ‘I like myself now’.

 Write your thoughts down on paper